I THE ORIGINS AND EVOLUTION OF DATA PRIVACY LAWS

 ii Origins of data protection

 'Data protection' as distinct from 'privacy' has a shorter legal history.
 It is a European concept and derives from concerns that rose to prominence in the 1970s9 about the power of automatic data processing – especially by state organisations.
-Following legislation in Sweden, Germany and France, but also building on the work of the Younger Committee10 in the United Kingdom, the fundamental principles of fairness, lawfulness, accuracy, necessity and security were brought together in Convention 108 (which has also been recently updated).11
+Following legislation in Sweden, Germany and France, but also building on the work of the Younger Committee10 in the United Kingdom, the fundamental principles of fairness, lawfulness, accuracy, necessity and security were brought together in Convention 108.11

 Data protection legislation is largely procedural rather than substantive and was developed to address concerns by legislators about the ease with which data could be transferred across borders.
 Safeguards were subsequently integrated into data protection legislation alongside the principles described in, inter alia, Convention 108, to ensure the protection of citizens' privacy rights, while recognising the speed of developments in technology.